Recession Warning: Time to Diversify Your Portfolio

 Source: Joint Venture Silicon Valley

 The timing of the Opportunity Zone program is impeccable with the current state of the market.
-It gives investors an easy way to diversify while simultaneously differing their capital gains tax.
-But the clock is ticking for individuals to reap the all of the benefits of Opportunity Zones.
-Any investment made into an Opportunity Zone after 2019 will automatically lose 5% of the tax incentives, and funds with trophy real estate will begin to close, leaving you with mediocre projects that won’t provide the returns you are looking for.
-Opportunity Zone benefits don’t make bad investments good, but they do make good investments great.
+An Opportunity Zone fund investment may help diversify portfolios while simultaneously deferring capital gains tax.
+Time is of the essence for individuals to make an investment to take advantage of potential tax incentives associated with Opportunity Funds.
+Any investment made into an Opportunity Zone after 2019 will automatically lose 5% of the tax incentives.
 Take note that the anxiety that you are feeling from the market is a sign that it is time to act.
 Whichever way you decide to diversify, just remember, complacency will be the enemy of your success.

 Want to learn more about investing in Silicon Valley Opportunity Zones?
 Contact Us today.